rackerlabs/support-how-to/content/cloud-servers/windows-low-memory-diagnostics.md

     "service5"     12928 Console                    2      228,096 K
     -----------------------------------------------------------------

-After you determine the top process using memory, you can then investigate any issues with the service.
+After you determine the top process that is using memory, you can then investigate any issues with the service.
 You might need to restart the service or the server.

 The following services can cause high memory usage:

-- MSSQL
+- Microsoft SQL Server&reg;
-- IIS worker processes (w3wp)
+- Internet Information Services (IIS) worker processes (w3wp)
-- CommVault
+- CommVault&reg;
-- Sophos
+- Sophos&reg;